desec-io/desec-stack/docs/auth/tokens.rst

     :Access mode: read-once
     :Type: string

-    Token value that is used to authenticate API requests.
+    The token's secret value that is used to authenticate API requests.
 It is only returned once, upon creation of the token.
-The value of an existing token cannot be recovered (we store it in irreversibly hashed form).
+The secret value of an existing token cannot be recovered (we store it in irreversibly hashed form).
 For security details, see `Security Considerations`_.